Don’t have time to read the full article? Here are the highlights

 1. Transparent Terms

 When it comes to payment processing, transparency is paramount.
-In fact, the 2024 State of Restaurants Reports found that a lack of transparency was the one frustration that operators had with payment processors.
+In fact, the 2024 State of Restaurants Reports found that a lack of transparency was one of the most prevalent frustrations that operators have with payment processors.
 Fortunately, this is not a concern with TouchBistro.
-Not only does TouchBistro offer transparent payment processing terms and equitable rates, but you also get the security of knowing you’re partnering with a trusted financial institution.
+Not only does TouchBistro offer transparent payment processing terms and equitable rates, but you also get the security of knowing you’re partnering with a trusted payment processor.

 In contrast, Toast is far less transparent with its own terms.
 As mentioned, Toast introduced a 99-cent fee on online orders and then hid this fee from the very guests who would be paying for it.
 This not only shows a lack of concern for the impact on operators, but also demonstrates that Toast has no qualm about changing its term to squeeze a little extra money out of operators.